Why hire a professional birth photographer?

 Do you have recommendations for midwives, doulas or lactation consultants?

-I have a few I recommend and you’ll receive that list in your Welcome Package once I’m officially your birth photographer.
+I have a few I recommend and you’ll receive that list in your Welcome Packet once I’m officially your birth photographer.

 *Prices subject to change without notice*

-Los Angeles Birth Photographer and Orange County Birth Photographer
+Orange County & Los Angeles County Birth Photographer